7 Ways to Get Rid of Period Cramps

 - Heat and Gentle Pressure: A heating pad or pillow is a tried and true method to get rid of menstrual cramps fast.

-- Self Care: Your body and mind are far from separate.
+- Self Care: Your body and mind are linked in ways we're just starting to understand.
 Relieving stress may help cope with pain, too.

-How to Get Rid of Menstrual Cramps Fast with Ibuprofen and Midol
+How to Get Rid of Menstrual Cramps Fast: Ibuprofen and Midol

 Why would Ibuprofen help with period cramps?
 By definition, it reduces inflammation.
 According to a University of Auckland study, NSAIDs were an effective way to treat primary dysmenorrhoea—the type that does not suggest an underlying medical condition—though women should be aware that NSAIDs may produce negative effects, such as gastrointestinal effects.